-The Electrification Business Area's capital expenditures for property, plant and equipment totaled \$276 million in 2020, compared to \$279 million in 2019.
-Investments in 2020 were primarily related to footprint changes, equipment replacement and upgrades.
-Geographically, in 2020, Europe represented 48 percent of the capital expenditures, followed by the Americas (41 percent) and Asia, Middle East and Africa (11 percent).
+The Electrification Business Area's capital expenditures for property, plant and equipment totaled \$345 million in 2021, compared to \$316 million in 2020.
+Investments in 2021 were higher than in 2020 as some investments were previously delayed in 2020 due to the COVID-19 pandemic.
+Investments in 2021 principally related to capacity expansion for e-mobility products, including the construction of a new factory in Italy, and to footprint changes, equipment replacement and upgrades.
+Geographically, in 2021, Europe represented 54 percent of the capital expenditures, followed by the Americas (34 percent) and Asia, Middle East and Africa (12 percent).